Principle 5. Acceptance. First Week.

 The extreme heat of summer makes us think of the cool of winter, and the extreme cold of winter makes us think of the warmth of summer.
 Every difficult situation leads us to remember, or dream about, its opposite.
 However, when we find ourselves in this other situation we are usually not content for long, and soon find ourselves itching for something else.
 Each new compensation leads us back to some opposite point.
 Whenever we are in a difficult situation (that is, when we suffer) the search for a new compensation begins.
 However, the compensation cannot in itself help us resolve the problem, nor get us past our suffering.

+This unusual perspective requires a purpose or meaning that transcends whatever situation (eg. to move toward internal unity and alway from contradiction).
 Compared to someone who who has a defined meaning in their life others appear to lack a sense of direction.
 They’ll also differ noticeably in their attitude, and behaviours when confronting problems.
 A person who has a clear meaning in their life can see difficulties as things that can serve that meaning, or that can be useful as tools, or lessons, or as a means for self-transformation.
 That’s a very different attitude than that of trying to avoid, or compensate for, difficulties.
 A person with an interesting direction faces problems and accepts them, and tries to transform them, or find something useful in them.
 If the heat of summer and the cold of winter are both useful for me than how can they be opposed to each other.

 There’s a tale that illustrates some aspects of this Principle, many of you will know it in some form.
 Like many of the tales and stories we use to illustrate the principles this one originates in a very different time and place.
 Despite those distances and those between our historical situations and cultural values, these tales nonetheless afford us a glimpse into how others tried to understand the same realities we are exploring: